 Load towels into the washer loosely.
 Set it for a long wash cycle and fill with the hottest water you can manage.
 Turn the water heater up to 140F for this event.
 Or boil water on the stovetop then carefully transport it to the washer.
 The point is that the water must be very hot to kill the bacteria.
 Add two cups of white vinegar to the load.
 Allow it to run the entire cycle then leave the towels in the washer.

 Fill the machine once more with the hottest water possible.
 This time add 1 cup baking soda.
 Run the entire cycle.

 Whether you hang the towels outdoors or put them in the dryer, make sure they are completely and thoroughly dry.
 Now smell them.
-If they do not smell fabulously clean, repeat Wash #1 and Wash #2 as necessary until the smell is completely gone.
-The investment you’ve made in these towels make them worth the effort.
+If they do not smell fabulously clean, repeat Wash #1 and Wash #2 as necessary until the odor is completely gone.
+The investment you’ve made in these towels makes them worth the effort.

 Always dry towels thoroughly before folding and storing them away.

 First published: 5-08-14; Republished 10-12-19 with new and updated info.